-I was standing in front of a super hot stove top – stirring sauce that was nearly bubbling over – with my fussy 1 year old on my hip.
+I stood in front of a super hot stove top – stirring sauce that was nearly bubbling over – with my fussy 1 year old on my hip.

-As I stood there in the kitchen with my baby on my hip, my stove top running over, and the other 4 kids doing some type of loud lion safari game nearby…
+I stood there in the kitchen with my baby on my hip and my stove top running over…

 I had an epiphany.

-All these years, months, and days I’ve been telling myself I need to get everything done on time, perfectly, and without breaking a sweat.
+All this time I’ve been telling myself that I need to get everything done on time, perfectly, and without breaking a sweat.

-I never did, of course, and that left me feeling like a failure.
-Like I just didn’t have it all together.
-Like maybe, just maybe, if I made a few tweaks and bought a few gadgets then everything would miraculously look like Martha Stewart’s Vineyard house.
+I used to think that maybe, just maybe, if I made a few tweaks and bought a few gadgets then everything would miraculously look like Martha Stewart’s Vineyard house.

 We think that excelling (however we define that) in every area of life is the minimum standard.
-We can even manage to hold this idea together pre-motherhood because we are in control of most aspects of our life.
+The truth is, we can even manage to hold this idea together pre-motherhood because we are in control of most aspects of our life.

 And then we have kids…

-They are little humans with great needs and the inability to meet those needs.
-For quite a few years, the main household objective is to meet the basic physical and emotional needs of our little ones.
+A mom’s main household objective, for quite a few years, is to simply meet the basic physical and emotion needs of our little ones.